Medicolegal Death Investigation (MDI) FHIR Implementation Guide

 Limited Data Access to Authorized Individuals

-The OAuth 2.0 Authorization Framework (OAuth2), defined in RFC 6749, is a standard authorization protocol that can be used to limit data access.
+The OAuth 2.0 Authorization Framework (OAuth2), defined in RFC 6749, is a standard authorization protocol that can be used in order to limit data access for specified and controlled permissions.
 Developers should become familiar with the RFC 6749 document for the technical details on OAuth2.
 The following are good additional references for OAuth2:

 SMART on FHIR uses OAuth2 for security in accessing clinical data for providers, patients, and clinical systems such as EHRs.
 While SMART on FHIR can be applied to MDI CMS, the granularity and complexity of access definitions on resource sets and user sets are above a minimum security recommendation.
 However, if an MDI CMS needs to be maintained at a level of security similar to clinical systems, SMART on FHIR is a recommended protocol.
 Details on the SMART on FHIR can be found in http://www.hl7.org/fhir/smart-app-launch/.